mattall/img_url_crawler/README.md

 This simple program crawls the free image hosting site, pexels.com, and prints out URLs and captions for images.

+Code is provided *AS-IS* with no guarentees of correctness.
+The user has full permission to use/modify/distribute this script as they may see fit.

 ## Install

+This script was written in Python 3.6.7.

 1) Clone this repo.

 2) Run `pip install -r requirements.txt`

-## Run
+## Use

-To find images, run the command:
+To find image URLs, run the command:

-    python img_urls.py <IMAGE CATEGORY>
+    Python img_urls.py <IMAGE CATEGORY>

-where `<IMAGE CATEGORY>` is a space-delimited queuery for images.
+where `<IMAGE CATEGORY>` is a space-delimited query for images.

 ### Examples

- example, to get a bunch of cat image urls/captions run
+ example, to get a bunch of cat image URLs/captions run

     python img_urls.py cats